Albert Hammond Jr.: The Strokes

 After moving to New York City in September 1998, Hammond reconnected with his former school friend Casablancas, who later invited him to join the Strokes.
 Made up of Casablancas' other schoolmates Nikolai Fraiture, Nick Valensi, and Fabrizio Moretti, Hammond was the last person to join the band in 1999.
 In the following two years, the band practiced and performed tirelessly, all while Hammond was also attending NYU and working at Kim's Video.
 The Strokes released their first demo in January 2001, beginning a record label bidding war and years of critical acclaim.
-Since 2001, Hammond, as part of the Strokes, has released two EPs and six full-length albums, most recently The New Abnormal in 2020.
+Since 2001, Hammond, as part of the Strokes, has released two EPs and seven full-length albums, most recently Reality Awaits in 2026.
+Hammond converted to Judaism shortly after the release of the Album "Is This It."
+Hammond has said that he converted so that fellow bandmate Nick Valensi would not be the only Jew in the band.

-Hammond is usually seen playing a 1985 '70s reissue Olympic White Fender Stratocaster or Gibson Les Paul Jr. that is sometimes used by bandmate Nick Valensi.
-On the majority of the Strokes' songs he plays rhythm guitar, and solos are played by Valensi.
+Hammond is usually seen playing a 1985 '70s reissue Olympic White Fender Stratocaster or a Gibson Les Paul Jr. that is sometimes used by bandmate Nick Valensi.
+On the majority of the Strokes' songs, he plays rhythm guitar, and solos are played by Valensi.
 The songs in which Hammond does play solos are "Last Nite", "Trying Your Luck", "Take It or Leave It", "Under Control", "The End Has No End", "Ize of the World", "Threat of Joy", "Vision of Division", and "Drag Queen".
 His solos tend to focus largely on more emotional, "bluesy"-type melodic work, and the guitar tends to have a cleaner, softer tone in comparison to Valensi's (with a notable exception found in "Vision of Division").
 He often holds his guitar in a high horizontal position, similar to Buddy Holly, which he says is so that he can dance better.

-Although vocalist Casablancas is the primary songwriter in the Strokes, Hammond co-wrote the track "Automatic Stop" with Casablancas for the group's second album Room on Fire.
+Although vocalist Casablancas is the primary songwriter in the Strokes, Hammond co-wrote the track "Automatic Stop" with Casablancas for the group's second album, Room on Fire.
 He has been credited with writing three mostly instrumental songs ("Swiss Beats", "Holland", and "By the Way") for the band's 2001 tour video titled In Transit.
 These songs were reworked for his later solo album and have different titles ("Everyone Gets a Star", "Bright Young Thing", "In Transit").
 He wrote "Elephant Song" when he was required to record a song for his Sound 101 class during his freshman year and used the school's recording equipment.
 The song was played at a few shows before the release of the Strokes' debut album.
 They later re-recorded the song as a special giveaway for fan club members.